walshbr/introduction-to-text-analysis/reading-at-scale/distant-reading.md

 ## Further Reading

+The following resources offer a great introduction to distant reading.
 * Franco Moretti, *Graphs, Maps, Trees*.
 * Margaret Cohen, *The Sentimental Education of the Novel*
 * Matt Jockers, *Macroanalysis*.